aekrylov/docker-papermc/README.md

 This docker image builds and runs the Paper Minecraft server.
-It downloads a Paperclip JAR on startup for the version specified in the environment and saves it to the /minecraft folder
+It downloads a Paperclip JAR on startup for the version specified in the environment and saves it to the /minecraft folder.

-## Starting the container
+The image is based on [nimmis/docker-spigot](https://github.com/nimmis/docker-spigot), but was heavily refactored

+## How to use

-To run the latest stable version of this docker image run
+To run the latest stable version of this image run

 	docker run -d -p 25565:25565 -e EULA=true aekrylov/papermc

-the parameter
+Note that

 	-e EULA=true

-The is because Mojang now requires the end user to access their EULA, located at https://account.mojang.com/documents/minecraft_eula, the be able to start the server.
+indicates you agree with [Mojang EULA](https://account.mojang.com/documents/minecraft_eula), which is required to run the server.

-the parameter
+The parameter

 	-p 25565:25565